corcorana/restingIAF/code/tutorial/tute_README.md

 A companion structure, *pSpec.chans*, contains information used to calculate these summary statistics.
 This data can be used to retrieve channel-specific alpha-band properties (e.g., channel PAF/CoG estimates, individual alpha-band window bounds), and to plot smoothed and unsmoothed power spectral density estimates (see *Visualising power spectra*).
 A summary of the channel data that can be accessed from *pSpec.chans* is provided in Table 3.

-Note, only 2 channel PAF estimates were extracted from the post-experiment recording for subject 03, which is < the cMin threshold for cross-channel averaging.
+Note, only 2 PAF estimates were extracted from the post-experiment channel data for subject 03, which falls short of the $cMin$ threshold for cross-channel averaging.
-Hence, the grand average PAF is simply the weighted average from the pre-experiment recording (note the standard deviation for this set of recordings returns NaN in the absence of a cross-channel mean estimate).
+Consequently, the grand average PAF returned in the output table reflects the weighted average from the pre-experiment recording only (notice that the standard deviation for the second set of recordings returns NaN in the absence of any cross-channel mean PAF estimate).
+Re-running the script with $cMin$ set to 2 results in the computation of cross-channel mean PAF for the post-experiment recording, thus altering the grand average (11.572 Hz).
+Notice that CoG estimates remain unaffected by this manipulation.

 Table 3: Key explaining fields within *pSpec.chans* data structure (see Corcoran et al., 2017, for further explanation).